KH Zagłębie Sosnowiec

-KH Zagłębie Sosnowiec is a professional ice hockey team from Sosnowiec, Poland.
-They play in the Polska Hokej Liga, the top-level ice hockey league in Poland.
+KH Zagłębie Sosnowiec is a professional ice hockey team based in Sosnowiec, Poland.
+The team competes in the Polska Hokej Liga, the highest league in Poland.

 Zagłębie Sosnowiec originated as the ice hockey section of Sosnowieckiego Towarzystwa Sportowego "Unia" which was formed 27 November 1933.
 Zagłębie Sosnowiec was founded in 1937.
 They won five PLH titles in six years from 1980–1985, and one Polish 1.
 Liga title in 2005.